lextoumbourou/notes/notes/permanent/The Stepdown Rule.md

 Most intuitively follow this anyway, but it is easy to overlook.

 Public methods first, preferably only a few, ensure the module's key functionality is immediately apparent.

-It might seem unimportant, but the pain of searching through unordered methods accumulates over time.
+The exact order you prefer matters less than being consistent.
+The cost of searching through arbitrarily ordered modules accumulates over time.

-Below is an example of a typical module we'd write in Lua formatted with this rule in mind.
+Below is an example of a typical module we'd write in Lua ordered with our style guide rule in mind.

+*Note that Lua uses [[Metatables]] modules to emulate classes using [[Object Prototypes]] like Javascript.
+The details are unimportant, included for completeness.*

 ```lua
 local UsefulThing = {}